Why Pursue a Part-Time Ph.D.?

 Parents with family obligations may need the flexible scheduling offered by part-time study.
 Many working students also choose part-time study because it allows them to keep their jobs while pursuing a degree.
 Finally, some students choose a part-time Ph.D. program because it allows them to study at a distant school without needing to commute frequently.

-Surviving a Part-Time Ph.D.
+How Do You Manage a Part-Time Ph.D.
+Program?

 It's important to remember that part-time doctoral study isn't easier than earning a full-time Ph.D.
 In fact, students may find it more challenging to split their focus between other activities.
 Ph.D. programs require intensive research that is typically more difficult and time consuming than the coursework in a bachelor's or master's degree program.